VitalyKorolyov/CryptoCurrencyQuote/Answers to technical questions.md

 - Improving CoinMarketCapApiClient to fetch all currencies in one request(it's limited of free plan, we can ask quote just for one currency)
 - Adding rate limiter
 - Using Redis instead of memory cache
+- Enhancing storing sensitive information in the configuration file.
+We can follow best practices to use User Secrets, Environment Variables, or third-party configuration providers.

 # Notes:
 - To run the request, please use the following URL http://localhost:5294/api/CryptoCurrency/BTC